 First Lady Michelle Obama recognized and celebrated 12 young people from across the country on behalf of the award-winning creative youth development programs in which they participate.
 The children and teens represented the 12 after-school and out-of-school-time programs that received the 2016 National Arts and Humanities Youth Program (NAHYP) Award.
 The award recognizes the country’s best creative youth development programs for using engagement in the arts and the humanities to increase academic achievement, graduation rates, and college enrollment.

-For the last eight years, the President Committee on the Arts and Humanities (PCAH) and First Lady Michelle Obama have showcased and invested in the talents of young people with programs like NAHYP and she opened her remarks at this ceremony by thanking the PCAH and reiterated her vision that “this White House be open to young people from every corner of the nation.”
+For the last eight years, the President's Committee on the Arts and the Humanities (PCAH) and First Lady Michelle Obama have showcased and invested in the talents of young people with programs like NAHYP and she opened her remarks at this ceremony by thanking PCAH and reiterated her vision that “this White House be open to young people from every corner of the nation.”

 Echoing those remarks, 15-year-old student Jayden Lim spoke from the podium about her participation in Tribal Youth Ambassadors, a program of the California Indian Museum and Cultural Center, and how it taught her the importance of being an advocate for her community.
 She said, “The idea that when you’re kicked down, you don’t stay there — you get back up and you fight.
 No one should be defined by another’s ignorance, and if you want change in your community, you have to go out and make that change.
 You can’t wait for someone to go out and change it for you.”